 - 1. Vocabulary assessments 10% - 2.
-Listening assessments 20% - Students must pass at least eight out of 13 learning units of the online materials in order to receive credit for this course. - The score for the listening assessments is determined by performance on four in-class assessments and the study record of the online materials including the TOEFL ITP Sample Test 2. - 3.
-Writing assignments 50% - Scores for writing assignments may include in-class writing tasks and participation in class activities as well as a term paper. - Students must complete various writing assignments, including an academic report of at least 1,000 words in order to receive credit for this course.
+Listening assessments 20% - Students must pass at least eight out of 13 learning units (Units 1-12 and TOEFL ITP Sample Test Unit) of the online materials in order to receive credit for this course. - The score for the listening assessments is determined by the study record of the online materials (Units 1-12 and TOEFL ITP Sample Test Unit). - 3.
+Writing assignments 50% - Scores for writing assignments may include in-class writing tasks and participation in class activities as well as a term paper.
+Please note that the final evaluation is not equal to the sum of the scores on each assignment.
+Students must complete various writing assignments, including an academic report of at least 1,000 words in order to receive credit for this course.
 Note that plagiarism must be avoided. - 4.
 TOEFL ITP score 20 % - Students must take the TOEFL ITP before the end of the second semester.